nikitavoloboev/data/looking-back/2018/january-2018.md

 ![](https://i.imgur.com/k8HFr0e.png)

 Will be exploring [Scuttlebutt](https://www.scuttlebutt.nz) and other decentralised solutions for sharing news and communicating.
 It makes no sense to live in a world where a company can choose what its users should see, do or talk about.

-## Highlights
-- Learn Anything was nomitated for [2017 Golden Kitty Awards](https://www.producthunt.com/golden-kitty-awards-2017).
-	- We [didn't win](https://blog.producthunt.com/golden-kitty-awards-winners-7c2628e5f429) in the end but it was an amazing feeling to actually be selected to participate in the event.
-- Added all the [Keyboard Maestro macros I use and love](https://github.com/nikitavoloboev/my-mac-os/tree/master/km) to my macOS repo.
-- Started working through [Leetcode](https://github.com/nikitavoloboev/leetcode) problems and preparing for interviews.
-- Stopped using FB.
-Deleted the account.

-## Changes
-- Started using Trello a lot more.
-- Moved to using Sublime Text more for editing wiki.
-And generally optimised a lot of my wiki editing so I can edit any wiki entry in seconds.
-	- This wiki as it stands now is only the beginning.
-I think I laid a good foundation for it going forward.
-I do need to write full articles more often too though.

 ## Timing
 ![](https://i.imgur.com/esZ8xq0.png)